The renormalized locally covariant Dirac field: Introduction

 \section{Introduction}

 The last one and a half decades saw an impressive revival of the theory of quantum fields on curved spacetimes.
-The was initiated by Radzikowski's discovery that Hadamard two-point functions can be equivalently characterized in terms of their wave front set \cite{Radzikowski}.
+This was initiated by Radzikowski's discovery that Hadamard two-point functions can be equivalently characterized in terms of their wave front set \cite{Radzikowski}.
 This lead Brunetti, Fredenhagen and K\"ohler to the formulation of the \emph{microlocal spectrum condition} and the construction of Wick polynomials \cite{BrunettiFredenhagenKoehler}.
 Using a local renormalization scheme \`a la Epstein and Glaser and Steinmann's concept of the scaling degree, Brunetti and Fredenhagen were able to prove the perturbative renormalizability of the $\varphi^4$ model on generic spacetimes \cite{BrunettiFredenhagenScalingDegree}.
 What was missing was some means to compare field theories defined on different spacetimes, or, put differently, to define one theory coherently on all spacetimes.
 This was provided by the \emph{generally covariant locality principle} introduced by Brunetti, Fredenhagen and Verch \cite{BrunettiFredenhagenVerch}.
-This principle is naturally formulated in categorial language: One starts with the category $\CatMan$ of globally hyperbolic manifolds, with causal isometric embeddings as morphisms.
-A locally covariant theory is then a functor from $\CatMan$ to the category of ($C^*$)-algebras with injective homomorphisms as morphisms.
+This principle is naturally formulated in categorical language: One starts with the category $\CatMan$ of globally hyperbolic manifolds, with causal isometric embeddings as morphisms.\footnote{A categorical language was already used by Dimock \cite{DimockDirac}, who, however, used isometries as morphisms, instead of isometric embeddings.
+Hence, the crucial requirement of a local construction of algebras and fields is missing in that framework.} A locally covariant theory is then a functor from $\CatMan$ to the category of ($C^*$)-algebras with injective homomorphisms as morphisms.
 The concept of a locally covariant theory was essential for the definition of covariant Wick powers and time-ordered products due to Hollands and Wald \cite{HollandsWaldWick, HollandsWaldTO}.

 The framework was also crucial for the proof of the spin-statistics theorem on curved backgrounds \cite{VerchSpinStatistics}.
 Examples of further applications are the discussion of quantum energy inequalities \cite{FewsterPfenningQEILocCovI} and the renormalization group in curved spacetimes \cite{HollandsWaldRG}.
 The framework was also used in the treatments of Yang--Mills gauge fields \cite{HollandsYM}, perturbative (classical) gravity \cite{RejznerFredenhagen}, and the quantization of submanifold embeddings \cite{BRZ}.